ChatSecure/ChatSecure-iOS/README.md

     $ cp "Off the Record/configurations/OTR_Codesigning.xcconfig.sample" "Off the Record/configurations/OTR_Codesigning.xcconfig"

-Open `Off the Record.xcodeproj` in Xcode and build.
+Open `Off the Record.xcworkspace` in Xcode and build.
+Note that you don't open the .xcodeproj anymore because we

 License
 =========